SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ### Project Solutions and Projects in IntelliJ IDEA
 The IntelliJ IDEA project uses **logic to group the numerous files** that make up a specific application or component.
 A single **IntelliJ IDEA project** consists of several **Java source files**, configuration files, and other resources.
 Each Java source file can have several **definitions and types** (classes or other definitions). **Classes** contain methods (actions), which consist of **series of commands**.
 It may seem complicated, but in larger projects, this structure is extremely convenient and allows for a good organization of our work files.

-### Example: Creating a 'Hello Java' Console Program
+### Problem: Creating a 'Hello Java' Console Program
 Let us get back to our console program.
 Now that we have IntelliJ IDEA installed, we can run it.
 Then we will create a new project: **[Create New Project]**.
 Choose **[Java]** -> **[Command Line App]** from the dialog window and give our project an appropriate name – `HelloJava`, for instance.

 ![](assets/chapter-1-images/01.Hello-java-01.png)